AYUSHRANE01/react_course/README.md

 # react_course
-In this course I'm lots of things from namaste-react coourse
+In this course I'm learn lots of things from namaste-react coourse